Can't Miss Bay Area Fall EventsSep 29, 2021 07:51PM ● By Harper Klein

 Trick or Treat at the Walnut Creek Sunday Farmers’ Market.
 Come in costume to celebrate the Fall Harvest on Halloween morning with pumpkin decorating, a scavenger hunt, and good old-fashioned fun.
 Special appearance by Kona Ice!
 Event details.

-Bring your little pirates and princesses to Civic Park on Friday, October 29 from 4:00-5:30PM for the Walnut Creek Park & Rec's Trunk or Treat.
-Travel thru a parking lot full of cars decked for Halloween and filled with candy.
-Fun activities, balloon twister, glitter artist, face painter and bubble play station.
-Free event, no registration required.
+Bring your little pirates and princesses to Civic Park.
+At Walnut Creek Park & Rec's Trunk or Treat adventure candy seekers travel through the parking lot full of decorated cars!
+Balloon twister, glitter artist, face painter and bubble play station.
+Free, October 29, 4:00-5:30PM.

 Explore the artwork of a pioneering feminist.
 In the first comprehensive exhibit of her work, Judy Chicago: A Retrospective at the deYoung Museum, celebrates the life and work of the boundary-pushing artist in paintings, drawings, sculptures, and prints. deyoung.famsf.org.